 Definitely.
-So I would highly recommend actually checking out the book, designing data, intensive applications by Martin Klotman.
+So I would highly recommend actually checking out the book, Designing Data, Intensive Applications by Martin Kleppman.
 You can find it anywhere online, but it is.
 I’ve gotten a lot of feedback about this specific book that has been very helpful in, in basically helping data engineers understand the full life cycle of data in an ecosystem.
 And I think that’s what it has been a huge differentiator for companies like Facebook.
 And again, data engineering comes in a lot of different flavors depending on the industry that you work in and in tech and in Facebook and a lot of startups actually, you are owning the entire life cycle versus just being kind of like a centralized org where people send in a ticket or request, and then you run, you know, you code a pipeline and then send it back.
 Some data engineering does work that way, but I would say a lot of, you know, a lot of the roles that we have at Facebook and also a lot of roles in other product focused companies really are looking for that skillset of being able to not only actually create the data pipelines.
 We, you know, I’m not sure like how familiar people will be with some of these concepts, but I would say ETL extract, transform load is a process in which we move data from, from one place to another to help perform.

 Vincent Phamvan (25:16):

 Okay.
 So you pick up this book, use this book as a starting point.
 What are the other things that you should know and focus on in terms of building your tool, your tool belt?